Jobbers.io vs Freelancer.com: Platform Features Compared

 This is the most consequential financial difference between the two platforms.

-Clients on Freelancer.com also pay a 3% fee (or $3 minimum) on every milestone payment, plus a separate 3% fee on any additional milestone beyond the original bid.
-Clients additionally pay for optional listing upgrades: Featured ($9.99), Urgent ($9.99), Recruiter ($11.99), Sealed ($9.99), Private ($21.99), and NDA ($21.99).
-A single listing with multiple upgrades can add $30–$50 before any freelancer starts working.
+Clients on Freelancer.com also pay a 3% fee (or $3 minimum) on every milestone payment for fixed-price projects, and 3% on each hourly payment, plus a separate 3% fee on any additional milestone beyond the original bid.
+Clients additionally pay for optional listing upgrades: Featured ($9.99), Urgent ($9.99), Recruiter ($11.99), Sealed ($9.99), Private ($21.99), NDA ($21.99), IP Agreement ($21.99), Priority ($5.00), and Full Time ($229.99).
+A single listing with multiple upgrades can add $30–$50 or more before any freelancer starts working.

 What the Commission Difference Costs You